Daisy Zamora: Work and activism

-Her work has been published in magazines and literary newspapers in Latin America, the Caribbean, the U.S., Canada, Europe, Asia, Australia, and Viet Nam.
+Her work has been published in magazines and literary newspapers in Latin America, the Caribbean, the U.S., Canada, Europe, Asia, Australia, and Vietnam.
 Her poetry has appeared in more than eighty anthologies in thirty languages, including the influential Oxford Book of Latin American Poetry.
 She has given poetry readings and lectures throughout the world, at many venues in the U.S., and was a featured poet in Bill Moyer’s PBS series The Language of Life.

 A political activist and advocate for women's rights throughout her life, for the last several years she has taught poetry workshops at a number of universities and colleges, and has been a lecturer of Latin American culture and literature for the Latin American & Latino Studies Department at the University of California, Santa Cruz, the University of San Francisco, and currently at San Francisco State University.
-She has also served as a member of the jury for the Neustadt International Poetry Prize based in the U.S.
+She has also served as a member of the jury for the Neustadt International Poetry Prize.

 Early in her career she was awarded the prestigious Mariano Fiallos Gil National Poetry Prize of Nicaragua.
 She has been honored by the Nicaraguan Writers Center for valuable contributions to Nicaraguan Literature, and named Woman Writer of the Year by the Nicaraguan National Association of Artists.
 In the U.S. she has received a California Arts Council Fellowship for poetry.
 She has three children, and resides in Managua and San Francisco, where she lives with her husband, U.S. poet and writer George Evans.